Xzbsyt/Discord-Raid-Tool/README.md

 Token

 ###Disclaimer###
-It is not my fault i get your account banned or anything happens so good luck!
+It is not my fault if get your account banned or anything happens so good luck!

-Program made in c#